 Residents are asked about feelings of safety during informal encounters with staff and during formal treatment team meetings.
-PREA information is included in the Youth and Parent Program Handbook and the information is posted.
-The PREA brochures and Handbook are accessible in languages other than English, as needed.
-The facility's parent agency has a Client Services Agreement with the Tennessee Language Center for professional translation services.
-The facility has a contractual agreement as needed with a reputable agency that provides services for the Deaf and hard of hearing.
-The services include but are not limited to sign language interpreting, video remote interpreting and after-hours jobs.
+PREA information is included in the Handbook and the information is posted.
+The PREA brochure, posted information and Handbook are accessible in languages other than English, as needed.
+The parent agency for the facility also has a Client Services Agreement with the Tennessee Language Center for professional translation services.
+The treatment staff has access, as needed, to a facility that provides services for the Deaf and hard of haring.
+The services include professional sign language interpreting, standard and legal.
+The agency also provides video remote interpreting.